mattmc3/keyboard-tools/README.md

 ### AutoHotKey (Windows)

-My AHK file for working with Windows machines is in this repo.
+My AHK Colemak file for working on Windows machines is in this repo.
+Use PortableApps.com to

 ### Karabiner (macOS)